 My style does not work well with those looking for a traditional model such as: looking at their past in great detail, dream interpretation, those hoping to change their external environment rather than themselves, or those unwilling to put effort into the process.

-How long will therapy take and what will it cost me?
+How long will therapy or life coaching take and what will it cost me?
 Every individual is unique, so it can take a few or many sessions.
-But most of my clients see some improvement in the first few weeks.
+But most of my clients see some improvement in the first few weeks if they do their homework.
+Homework is about 10 to 20 minutes per day, and you can decided how much to do.
+The more you do the fast the results.
 If you don't see some kind of improvement in at least 3 sessions (not including consultation and intake), I'll give you your fourth session free.
 Often clients use the monthly or 12 week plan, which has some significant savings.
 Session pricing listed here.
 You can ask more about this during the consultation or intake.

 Developed by Dr. David Burns, MD adjunct professor at Stanford University, world renown psychiatrist, and best selling author.
 TEAM. is a cutting-edge, evidence based method for the treatment of depression, anxiety, troubled relationships, habits/addiction and more.
 It draws heavily on the techniques of Cognitive Behavioral Therapy (CBT) adding the warmth of empathy and the powerful effectiveness of agenda setting (making sure the client is ready for change).
 This approach focuses on rapid change to bring about the results you desire in a safe environment.
 TEAM is being used by thousands of therapists and life coaches around the world because it has been proven more effective than other models because we use any tool that works from any modality of therapy.
 We don't limit ourselves to one favourite tool or specialty.